Accolade and Sopheon Alternatives: Traction Technology vs. Wellspring

 October 2023: Wellspring announces an agreement to acquire Sopheon — a Minnesota-based company listed on the London Stock Exchange's AIM market — for £10 per share, a 104% premium to Sopheon's closing price the prior day.

-February 2024: The acquisition closes for approximately $140 million.
-Wellspring now owns Sopheon's Accolade platform (enterprise innovation management and NPD), Acclaim Ideas (idea management), and Acclaim Projects (PMO project management) — alongside Wellspring's original tech transfer and open innovation platform.
+February 2024: The acquisition closes.
+Wellspring now owns Sopheon's Accolade platform — enterprise innovation management and NPD — alongside Acclaim Ideas, Acclaim Projects, and Wellspring's original tech transfer and open innovation platform.

 May 2025: Wellspring launches "Accolade Core" — described as "the nucleus of the Accolade platform" and a new "Core Six Framework" — as its mechanism for connecting the combined portfolio into a unified data foundation.